 - a. adult entertainment establishments;

 - b. animal boarding establishments which may include outdoor facilities;

 - c. body rub establishments;

 - d. cardlock fuel dispensing;

 - e.
 Motor Vehicle Commercial uses;

 - f. motor vehicle rental facilities;

-- g. outdoor storage and display areas related to a
+- g. outdoor storage and display areas related to a permitted use;

-- permitted manufacturing use;

 - h. self storage facilities;

 - i. transportation facilities;

-- j. trucking terminals; and
+- . trucking terminals; and

-- k. waste processing or transfer stations and composting facilities.
+- k. waste processing station or waste transfer stations and composting facilities.

-- 15.4.2.2 Outdoor storage adjacent to Provincial Highway 401 related to manufacturing uses will not be permitted.
+15.4.2.2 Outdoor storage adjacent to Provincial Highway 401, a Corridor, park, greenbelt or residential area will not be permitted.

-- 15.4.2.3 Existing drive-throughs, which are not substantially screened from a Corridor by a building, will be permitted as they exist on the day these policies come into effect provided, however, that the reconstruction or alteration of

-Figure 15.4-1: Meadowvale Business Park Restricted Areas

-these uses may be permitted if the proposal results in a visual or functional improvement of the site which achieves the intent and policies of the Meadowvale Buisness Park Character Area policies.
+15.4.2.3 Existing drive-throughs, which are not substantially screened from a Corridor by a building, will be permitted as they exist on the day these policies come into effect provided, however, that the reconstruction or alteration of these uses may be permitted if the proposal results in a visual or functional improvement of the site which achieves the intent and policies of the Meadowvale Business Park Character Area policies.